alanng10/class-lang/Info/Article/Avalon/a.md

 Avalon is Class Library list for C#.
 Avalon has infra classes and effect element classes for C#.

 Avalon uses C# signed Int 64 bits as general Int class.
+Int unsigned values use only lower 60 bits.
+Int signed values use lower 60 bits with higher 4 bits sign extend.
+Int null value is represented with -1 in 64 bits.

 Avalon classes member variables are not in abstract.